1. What does Kinabalu mean?

 4. What is ID Tag?

-In case you missed anything else, you still can buy the basic items at the shop next to Kinabalu Park HQ or the grocery shop at Laban Rata Rest House.
+Yes.
+You still can buy the basic items at the shop next to Kinabalu Park HQ or the grocery shop at Laban Rata Rest House.

 7. Do they accept cash or credit card on the mountain?

 You need to have some cash with you as they do not accept credit card payment.
+However, some online payment gateway / e-wallets are accepted.

 8. Is there any place for me to store my extra luggage/belonging which I do not wish to bring them for my climb?